Top Tips For Lighting Your Restaurant

 It’s all about balance - you don’t want the restaurant floor to be so dark that people can’t see what they’re eating but by the same token, you don’t want your place of business to be so bright that it’s almost clinical and people have to wear sunglasses to enjoy their meal.

-So with that in mind, here are some top tips from us here at UK luxury wall lights supplier Decolight to ensure that your lighting is nothing but perfect from the outset.
+So with that in mind, here are some top tips from us here at UK luxury lighting supplier Decolight to ensure that your lighting is nothing but perfect from the outset.

 Don’t just think that one lighting system will be fine for your entire restaurant - you’d be wise to bring in various levels of lighting, depending on what each part of the site will be used for.
 Dining tables need to be lit so that people are able to see what’s on the menu, as well as each other, but you also want to create a sense of atmosphere, so diffusing the lights to a certain extent is wise.